U.S. flag

 • Amendments seeking additional non-economic loss: Except in limited circumstances, if you already received a non-economic loss award at the statutory cap ($90,000 for non-cancer conditions and $250,000 for a cancer condition), claiming a new condition will not change your non-economic loss award.
 The limited circumstances in which the VCF may award additional non-economic loss include if you are claiming an additional cancer condition that was not previously considered in the award or if you are were previously compensated for a cancer and are claiming a non-cancer condition that the Special Master has identified as presumptively severe and debilitating (see Section [2.1(a)]).

 • Amendments on claims with large collateral offsets: If your initial award determination was reduced by collateral offsets, you should consider whether these offsets will exceed the new loss you are seeking.
 If your offsets are substantially higher than the loss you are claiming through the amendment, the amendment will not result in a change to your net total award.
-For example, if you received a $350,000 settlement payment from a 9/11-related lawsuit, and are only seeking additional non-economic loss, you should not file an amendment as the non-economic loss awarded will not exceed the amount of this offset.
+For example, if you received a $350,000 settlement payment from a 9/11-related lawsuit, and are only seeking additional non-economic loss, you should not file an amendment as the offset will exceed the non-economic loss award.

-If you are represented by an attorney and are unsure whether your amendment will result in a substantial change in your award, we encourage you to discuss the amendment with your attorney.
+If you are represented by an attorney and are unsure whether your amendment will result in a substantial change in your award, you should discuss the amendment with your attorney.
 If you are not represented, the VCF Helpline can assist you in deciding whether to submit the amendment.

 The VCF will review the new information you submit with your amendment and will notify you of the outcome of our review.
 Each amendment will be reviewed; however, an amendment may not necessarily result in a change in your award.

-If you believe your claim warrants expedited review at the amendment phase, please submit another request for expedited status following the guidelines in Section 8.
-If your claim was previously approved for expedited review based on financial hardship, your amendment will not automatically be reviewed on an expedited basis absent a renewed request for expedition and additional documentation.
+If you believe your claim warrants expedited review at the amendment phase, you must submit another request for expedited status following the guidelines in Section 8.

 5.1 Deceased Victim Claims